 Feeling disconnected can also impact your relationships and goals.
 When you’re not grounded in yourself, it’s harder to show up authentically for others or pursue the things that matter most to you.
 This can leave you feeling stuck, as though life is happening to you rather than for you.

-Professional support can help you reconnect with yourself by addressing the underlying fears and patterns that anxiety creates.
+Solution: Emotional processing and value-driven counselling reconnect you to what matters most, helping you live with intention and authenticity.
 Through self-reflection and guidance, you can rediscover what lights you up, align with your values, and build a life that feels authentic and meaningful.